Policy last updated

 The combined effect of Lists 1, 2 and 3 results in the following matrix:

-*Due to rounding some rates do not multiply exactly by the weightings above.
+*Due to rounding some rates do not multiply exactly by the weightings above and also the credit cash split has been rounded to equate to the total.

-Teacher salary charges to schools in 2024 will continue to be based on actual payroll debits for individual staff as reflected on eduPay.
-This includes the actual cost of annual leave loading and all allowances, such as higher duties and special payments.
-Also included are non-cash benefits for teachers.
+Teacher salary charges to schools in 2026 will continue to be based on actual payroll debits for individual staff as reflected on eduPay.
+This includes the actual cost of annual leave loading and all allowances, such as higher duties, special payments and non-cash benefits for teachers.

 EAL for Likely Refugee Background students